zompi2/SMFDocumentation/README.md

+# SMF

+## What it is?

-# This is going to be a documentation for a codename SMF
+This is going to be a documentation land page for my newest plugin.
+More details soon.